-The study aimed to assess the effect combined use of four types of date palm composts amended with lingo-cellulolytic fungi and mineral-N on growth of maize plants and their uptake of N, P and K. Maize plants were cultivated in sandy calcareous soil under greenhouse conditions.
-Each type of compost was applied either in organic form in dose equivalent to 100% of N fertilization (120 kg/fed) or in organic form in combination with mineral-N (50% for each).
+The study aimed to assess the effect-combined use different of date palm composts amended with ligno-cellulolytic fungi and mineral-N on growth and N, P and K-uptake of maize plants in sandy calcareous soil.
+Each type of compost was applied either in organic form in dose equivalent to 100% of N fertilization (285 kg ha-1) or in organic form in combination with mineral-N (50% for each).
 The experiment was constructed in a complete randomized block design (CRBD).
-Results showed that plant height and dry weight of the shoot and root of maize significantly increased as a result of the combined use of compost with mineral-N (1:1, w:w).
+Results showed that plant height and dry weight of shoot and root of maize significantly increased as a result of the combined use of compost with mineral-N (1:1, w:w).
 All types of composts combined with half-dose of mineral-N was effective, however, compost that contained with Aspergillus niger + A. subsessilis + Trichoderma lanuginosus + Bacillus sp. was the best.
-This type of fertilization increased the N-uptake by shoot and root of maize more than mineral N-fertilizer by 39.73%-49%.
+This type of fertilization increased N-uptake shoot and root of maize more than mineral N-fertilizer by 39.73%-49%.
 In addition, the P-uptake by shoot and root of maize increased by 58.82%-156%.
 The addition of compost treatments to the soil increased the total N, P and K after harvesting.
 Regression analysis showed positive and significant linear correlation between the application rate of compost and the availability of P and K in soil.

-Keywords: maize, compost, fertilizer, sandy calcareous soil, fungi
+Keywords: Maize, compost, fertilizer, sandy calcareous soil, fungi, Aspergillus